Tom-Willemsen/splbytecode/README.md

 - Characters are single-valued, stacks have not been implemented.
 - Arithmetic isn't supported yet (e.g. `You are the quotient of ... and ...`)
 - Each character can only say one line at a time.
-- Compiler always produces a "java 9" class.
-This should be configurable.
 - Turn on/off variable initializers (The official spec says the text after a variable declaration is ignored, but other compilers try to interpret it as a value)

 But seriously, if you're trying to compile SPL to Java bytecode, you have far bigger problems than the above...